lca-123/PHBS_MLF_2023/final_project/README.md

 <img src="image/netvalue_gru_patch.png" width='70%' ></img>

 - For comparison, the Net value figure for GRU_patch_factor present a more obvious difference of the long and short group.
 Although the whole market performs poor during this backtest period, the long-short group of GRU_patch _factor achieves 4.6% positive return.
-And the excessive return of it is $4.6\% - (-9.3\%) = 13.9\%$.
+And the excessive return of it is $13.9\%$.

 - **Conclusion:**

   From the IC, return and differnce of long-short group, the GRU_patch_factor realizes a pretty good improvement over the GRU_factor.

+## File Structure of Our Project

+- [backtest](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/backtest): the folder we do the backtest.
+- [code](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/code): the folder including the model trainer and some functions used in the model training.
+- [data](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/data):  the raw and processed data, including a sample factor data as the result after we running the model.
+- [image](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/image): images shown in this file.
+- [model](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/model): two model we used.
+- [data_preprocess.ipynb](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/data_preprocess.ipynb): code we do the data preprocessing.
+- [model_train.ipynb](https://github.com/lca-123/PHBS_MLF_2023/tree/master/final_project/model_train.ipynb): code we do the model training and predicting.